LucasDelfino92/morrowindsharp/mendingmw.md

 - [**Expansion Delay**](https://www.nexusmods.com/morrowind/mods/47588?) by half11: modifies how the Tribunal and Bloodmoon expansions are implemented into the game.

-## OFFICIAL PLUGINS

-Bethesda released a number of official plugins for Morrowind, which already come with the Morrowind: Game of the Year Edition available from GOG. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins).

-My personal stance, and the one which this guide follows, is: don't bother with them.
-I recommend you remove the following plugins from your game:

-- adamantiumarmor.esp
-- AreaEffectArrows.esp
-- bcsounds.esp
-- EBQ_Artifact.esp
-- entertainers.esp
-- LeFemmArmor.esp
-- master_index.esp
-- Siege at Firemoth.esp

 ## .INI EDITS

 The Morrowind Code Patch **Rain/snow collision** patch requires a few .ini edits to work properly.